yuliaamandari/LDA/README.md

 # LDA
-trying Latent DIrichlet Allocation method on a preprocessed tweet dataset dataset contained tweets in bahasa on vaccine topic in 15 days range
+Trying Latent DIrichlet Allocation method on a preprocessed tweet dataset.
+Dataset contained tweets in bahasa on vaccine topic in 15 days range.